TR0N-ZEN/aboutLinux/basics/processes/streams.md

 ...

-When interacting with a computer as a human so called *shells* also known as *command line interfaces* are used.
 The streams of a process can be attached to a shell, to make the output of a process visible and to enter input for the process.

 To redirect the streams into files which can be read at any point in time.